Btwo2/WonderCards/README.md

   npm start
  ```

-Obs.
-Given the application was developed using GitHub Codespaces, the frontend requests may need some ajustment for communicate properly.
+Obs 1. - Given the application was developed using GitHub Codespaces, the frontend requests may need some ajustment for communicate properly.
 Update the ``axios.post`` links with the link provided by your environment.

-     For GitHub Codespaces you must make the backend port public
+Obs 2. - For GitHub Codespaces you must make the backend port public